rocky-linux/documentation/docs/books/incus_server/06-profiles.md

         addresses: [8.8.8.8,8.8.4.4]
 ```

-Save your changes and exit the container.
+Please save your changes and leave the container.

 Restart the container: